 Normally, our skin forms a protective barrier against bacteria and environmental pollutants like chemicals.
 It also prevents excessive water loss.
-However, acne can make our skin fragile and impair its protective function.6 This is where an orange peel can save the day.
-This natural remedy has extracts that can reduce skin fragility.
-That’s not all, though.
-Orange peels have astringent qualities and can even tone your skin!7
+However, acne can make our skin fragile and impair its protective function.6 The skin of bitter orange has astringent qualities; so it can narrow the skin pores and tone the skin.
+It also prevents skin fragility.

 3 Ways To Use Orange Peel For Acne

 Before you use orange peel on your face, remember to clean both your face and the peel.
 Keep in mind that orange peels can cause a slight tingling sensation.
 This shouldn’t worry you, though.
 But to be safe, do a skin patch test first to make sure the peel agrees with your skin.
 Don’t go near a source of harsh light immediately after you have applied the peel on your face, either.

 |2.||↑||Acne.
 National Institutes of Health.|